 Organizing reverse logistics

-With PaaS, your business will have to accommodate the reverse logistics of your service-based products.
+With EaaS, your business will have to accommodate the reverse logistics of your service-based products.
 You need to create the foundation to take back products and decide to reuse, refurbish, recycle, or declare end-of-life.
 Organizing this for each of your products is a costly and time-consuming affair.

 Extensive adaptations are required at an operational level and to the back-end processes for managing reverse logistics.